-Mosaic’s mission is to build a world of places people love — homes, communities, neighborhoods, and cities that feel beautiful, sustainable, connected, and alive.
+Mosaic’s mission is to make places people love, and make them widely available.
+We aim to build homes, communities, neighborhoods, and cities that feel beautiful, sustainable, connected, and alive.
 We are not separate from our environments, and as we shape our spaces, we also shape ourselves.

 Each of us longs to feel At Home in the World.
 We believe this happens naturally when we’re free to express our own unique purpose, while also feeling a deep sense of connection and belonging to something larger than ourselves: to family, to community, to nature, and beyond.

 Furthermore, we believe our physical environments can either support or inhibit these feelings, which is why we choose to work at the level of homes and communities.
-Over time, we hope to have a transformative effect on the global housing industry and the kinds of environments that it creates.
-We see a future where every place is one that’s made with love.
+Over time, we hope to help the global housing industry create a world in which every place fosters the individuality and interconnection of the people living there.

 Mosaic is inspired by the philosophy of Christopher Alexander, who taught architecture at UC Berkeley for over forty years.
 Through such classic books as A Pattern Language, The Timeless Way of Building, and The Nature of Order, he describes a process for bringing life and beauty to physical space.

 In the 1990s, Alexander’s notion of “patterns” inspired the burgeoning computer science community to initiate the influential Design Patterns movement.
 Alexander often urged computer scientists to turn their attention to the built environment, whose spaces he felt could be greatly healed and improved through the wise application of computer science techniques.